whitaker-io/machine/README.md

 	Telemetry Telemetry[T] `json:"telemetry,omitempty"`
 	// PanicHandler is a function that is called when a panic occurs PanicHandler func(err error, payload T) `json:"-"`
+	// DeepCopyBetweenVerticies controls whether DeepCopy is performed between verticies.
+	// This is useful if the functions applied are holding copies of the payload for
+	// longer than they process it.
+DeepCopy must be set DeepCopyBetweenVerticies bool `json:"deep_copy_between_vetricies,omitempty"`
 	// DeepCopy is a function to preform a deep copy of the Payload DeepCopy func(T) T `json:"-"`
 }